Learn the EASY Way to Read Tarot Cards Accurately and Intuitively

 First things first – you need to download (or create) a Tarot Card Meanings Reference Guide.

 Inside, you'll find my personal keywords for all 78 upright and reversed Tarot cards, all ready for you to download, print and start using straight away.

-I’ve also included a blank Tarot keyword chart, because there is a HUGE amount of value in creating your own Tarot card keywords.
-(Simply download the Keyword Chart here and it’s all yours!)
+I've also included a blank Tarot Card Meanings Reference Guide, because there is a HUGE amount of value in creating your own Tarot card keywords.
+(Simply download the Reference Guide here, and it's all yours!)

 If you're creating your own, here's what I recommend…

 - Look at each card and connect with the energy of the card